How to Get German Citizenship by Naturalization in 2026

 Processing times in 2026:

-If your application sits for more than three months with no response and no justified reason for delay, you have the legal right to file an Untätigkeitsklage (inaction lawsuit) under § 75 VwGO.
+If your application sits for more than three months without a decision and without a sufficient reason for the delay, you have the legal right to file an Untätigkeitsklage (inaction lawsuit) under § 75 VwGO.
 German courts have consistently ruled in 2026 that understaffing does not justify delays — authorities are being forced to expedite cases brought via this mechanism.

 Step 7: Receive Your Decision and Certificate